Estate Litigation

 We have previously discussed that being an executor, or estate trustee, is a weighty responsibility.
 To carry out the terms of the will requires substantial time and energy.
 These responsibilities include collecting and distributing the estate assets (including large items like any real estate) and paying any debts.

-To carry out these duties, the executor must keep accurate records of all transactions related to the estate.
+To carry out these duties, the executor must keep accurate records of the estate accounts and all transactions related to the estate.
 They must also act in the best interests of the estate and the beneficiaries of the estate.
 Depending on the value of the estate, this can be an onerous responsibility.

-It is not surprising, then, that executors are often entitled to compensation.
+It is not surprising, then, that executors often may be entitled to compensation.
 However, the question becomes, how much can an executor be paid for their role?

-In this article, we will outline how executor fees are determined.
+In this article, we will outline how to calculate executor fees in Ontario.
 We will also look at how that applies to multiple executors and others who perform the tasks of an executor.

 If you are an executor, you do not need to handle this heavy responsibility alone.
 You should seek guidance from a lawyer to ensure you carry out your duties correctly and in the estate’s best interests.